Retro Branding Is About the Version of You That Lives in the Past.

 Retro Branding Can Fail, and It Often Does

 When brands push too hard into commerce or stray too far from what people loved, fans push back.
-Not because they’ve stopped caring, but because they cared too much to let the brand drift quietly into something unrecognizable.
+Not because they’ve stopped caring, but because they cared too much to let the brand drift into something unrecognizable.

 In the study, Star Wars fans joked about George Lucas as both creator and corrupt god.
 In more extreme cases, one fan named “Bill” suggested taking the brand back entirely.